TechMeToTheCloud/Azure-Cost-Management/README.md

 # Azure-Cost-Management
-A cool way to save cost on Azure
+A cool way to save costs on Azure